inanimatt/Domain-Calendar/README.md

 Installation
 ------------

+**Note:** the easiest way to get started is to get the latest complete installation from the [download](https://github.com/inanimatt/Domain-Calendar/downloads) page on GitHub.
+These packages include all the required libraries and dependencies, but may be older than the current development version.

 This project uses Composer to track and manage project dependencies.
 However Composer doesn't yet handle the download of single files and archives, so there are a couple of additional steps required for now:

 * Download the [Silex](http://silex.sensiolabs.org/get/silex.phar) micro-framework and put it in the `vendor` directory